kaaproject/kaa/doc/Tutorials/getting-started/sending-commands-to-device/index.md

 <br>

 To run the below MQTT client on your PC, you will need [Python 3][python download] installed.
-To speed things up a little, you can also just [open and run it on Repl.it][sending commands to the device repl].
+To speed things up a little, you can also just [open and run it on Repl.it][sending commands to the device repl 1.3].

 Initialize the `ENDPOINT_TOKEN` and the `APPLICATION_VERSION` variables with endpoint token and application version respectively.